Check our list of the top 5 video conferencing apps for 2022 and their features.

 Premium users receive a dedicated dial-in number that employees can use and join the meeting on the go with good line quality.
 However, this feature is staying premium for now.

 Google Meet was rebranded for mass customers to restrain the sensational rise of Zoom.
-After becoming a free platform, Google has brought several changes into its interface to facilitate it for larger masses and make it friendly to all age groups and not just business class.
+After becoming a free platform, Google has brought several changes to its interface to facilitate it for larger masses and make it friendly to all age groups and not just business class.

 Google Meet is Google’s flagship video conferencing solution.
 With a revamped interface and seamless integration among Google’s products, Google Meet makes scheduling, sharing links, and meeting easier.

-Google Meet is also soft on device resources making it easy to run on lower-end Devices which makes it accessible for customers of all walks of life.
-It has quickly risen to the fore and became an instant favorite for ‘work from home’.
+Google Meet is also soft on device resources making it easy to run on lower-end devices which makes it accessible for customers of all walks of life.
+It has quickly risen to the fore and became an instant favorite for ‘work from home.

 It is easy to see Zoom at the top of video conferencing apps.
 Developed by Eric Yuan, a Chinese-American entrepreneur in 2011, Zoom stood in silence for years before it led a global breakout of its own popularity after COVID-19 turned pandemic.

 Zoom not only has dominated the entire video conferencing scene, but it has also led others to change their strategies to reach wider audiences.
-After the lockdowns forced work from home, it has become the most sought-after vehicle to carry online tasks. every teacher, student, parent, or business professional knows about this.
+After the lockdowns forced work from home, it has become the most sought-after vehicle to carry online tasks.
+Every teacher, student, parent, or business professional knows about this.
 It begs the question, why?

 Recommended Read: How to Avoid Bill Shock with Online Meetings?

-Additionally, Zoom also provides very good audio and video quality which was not always possible with the existing platforms.
+Additionally, Zoom also provides very good audio and video quality, which was not always possible with the existing platforms.
 There is also a chat feature that allows participants in the meeting to type to the host or everyone or among themselves.
-However, The host can adjust the settings for all participants and also mute or unmute one attendee.
+However, the host can adjust the settings for all participants and also mute or unmute one attendee.

 Zoom comes in both premium and free subscriptions.
 The premium version gives unlimited time length for meetings with participants and recording up to 1GB on the cloud freeing your space on the local device.

-The most fascinating part of Zoom Premium is that adds the ability to stream your Zoom meetings on social media such as Facebook and YouTube which helps expand the viewership multifold.
+The most fascinating part of Zoom Premium is that it adds the ability to stream your Zoom meetings on social media such as Facebook and YouTube which helps expand the viewership multifold.

 Well, the best part of Zoom is that its free version is perfectly capable of offering all the features which provide a premium video conferencing experience with 40 minutes being only a little quibble.